spockz/scaladays2018/outline.md

             *   Touch on Permissions api that we cannot do that everywhere
         *   Secure with mTLS (Zero Trust Networking)
         *   REST/HTTP/JSON
-    *   Big Picture including Dev Portal + Connections + ED + Tracing + Logs
-        *   Mandatory, however robust it is, you still need observability for everything you didn't catch

     *   Start building up the picture in the next slides
         * Just API X
         * Add the implementing service(S!)
 A